-- Please note that you must personally identify with women’s and disability issues in real life – it is not enough (or even necessary) for your Second Life avatar to be female or disabled.
+- Please note that you must personally identify with women’s and disability issues in real life – it is not enough (or even necessary) for your Second Life avatar or other online persona to be female or disabled.

-The following people are welcome to join us at all our public events and websites except for our support meetings:
+The following people are welcome to join us at all our public events and websites: